rocky-linux/documentation/docs/guides/dns/unbound_recursive_dns.md

 ## Introduction

 There are two types of DNS servers: authoritative and recursive.
-Whereas authoritative DNS servers advertise a DNS zone, recursive servers resolve queries on behalf of clients by forwarding them to an ISP or public DNS resolver, or the root zones for larger servers.
+Where authoritative DNS servers advertise a DNS zone, recursive servers resolve queries on behalf of clients by forwarding them to an ISP or public DNS resolver, or the root zones for larger servers.

 As an example, your home router is likely running an embedded recursive DNS resolver to forward to your ISP or a well-known public DNS server which is also a recursive DNS server.